 Now, what do they sell?
-When the property owner does not pay their property taxes, the treasurer will put that property in default and sell a redeemable deed to that property at auction.
+When the property owner does not pay their property taxes, the treasurer will put that property in default and sell a redeemable tax deed to that property at auction.
 That means they will auction off the deed.

-When you buy a deed, the deed is usually a transferable device to you.
+When you buy a redeemable deed, the deed is usually a transferable device to you.
 Well, you’re not going to get a property.
 You don’t get possession, but what you have is the deed.

-The deed is like a tax lien certificate.
+Though they don’t sell tax liens in Texas, the deed is like a tax lien certificate.
 It’s a piece of paper.
 You’re going to get that deed, and the deed will earn you 25% in one day.

 Any day from day 1 to day 180, if you own that deed, and the property owner comes in and redeems (pays for it), they have to give you back all your money plus 25%.

 Let’s think about this.
 If you bought a deed for $50,000, the property owner can come in and buy it back from you by adding 25% to that.
 That would be $12,500 in 180 days.
 Think about the return!

 The whole state is like that.
 So Texas is a (redeemable) tax deed state.